Diana degli Andalò: Veneration

+Letters

-Diana is known for a series of letters written to her and to the other sisters at St. Agnes by Jordan of Saxony; 37 of the 50 letters that have survived were written directly to her.
+Diana is known for a series of letters written to her and to the other sisters at the Convent of St. Agnes by Jordan of Saxony; 37 of the 50 letters that have survived were written directly to her.
 They are "evidence of the deep friendship shared by Diana and Jordan and demonstrate the possibility of warm affection" between priests and the cloistered nuns that pray for them and their work.
-The letters are also a record of the early history of the Dominican order.
+The letters are also a record of the early history of the Dominican Order.
 Gerald Vann, author of the book To Heaven with Diana!, a compilation of the correspondence between Diana and Jordan, calls the letters "a wonderful treatise on Christian friendship".